inc0/VMR/bp.rst

             * Core openstack project
             * We will be woring with images, snapshots etc
             * We could use graffiti for it (for example HA flavor)
-            * We have strong connectons with Glance guys
         Cons:
             * This is really far fetched idea
             * Not a glance use case